eijoac/dvProject/README.md

 Marina, you still like the previous chart, and Andrew, you asked me why education & health and construction sectors.
 Your feedback prompted me to think again.
 While it's true that the two sectors i picked are the best and worst and they are an interesting contrast, I could have chosen any two and make up a story.
 Also, by highlighting only two sectors, i lose quite a lot of info that i wanted readers to notice and perhaps to discover at first place (my original motivation).

 Now, I decided to stick to my original motivation but to tell the story in a different way.
 This time, I want the readers to stay focused on one main message: the many different paths to the job recovery.
 I reverted my graph to the previous one and change the title so as to lead the reader to what i want.
 There are many potential stories behind the graph, but the main message i want the readers to take home is the very different paths to recover.

+**Further feedback from Andrew**

+I don't know how much time you have.
+The real challenge with your full chart is that there are 11 categories which makes it almost impossible to follow the the lines.

+I think the are three or four paths in your data.

+- bust and boom - mining (could go into the next group)

+- ultimate winners - education leisure and business

+- deep fall and never recover (ultimate losers) -- the bottom three lines

+- back to normal - Other, trade and finance, government

+Then maybe some of these ideas individually or combined

+- add some text for each group,

+- use a palette that assigns different shades of the same color to each group e.g. shades of red, shades of blue, shades of green, shades of purple to the three groupings.
+Use these colors in the text somehow to associate and perhaps a click button to selects only the members of that group together (i wonder i simple has any grouping features)

+- three separate charts with more compressed y axis to show each group. (be sure to keep the y axis identical) (almost like sparklines)

+For palettes you can try colorbrewer.org.
+Choose "sequential" and number of classes at top left (4) - click single hue and you will get a set of colored palletes.
+Click export and you get code.

+You can also try heavier lines - or just heavier for the top group and bottom group and the middle group stick with lighter lines because it is the least interesting group.
+Sometimes heavier lines are needed to discern different shades.

+Jay - one more simpler thought that keys off yours.
+Plot only the top 4 and the bottom 3, a tale of gains and losses, with shades from two colors.

+**my follow-up**

+Thanks again.
+Based on your suggestion, i am thinking of another potentially simpler solution.
+How about I only show a few representative sectors by default, say construction, manufacturing, education & health, mining & logging, and government.
+The main message here is the diverse paths to recovery, winners and losers in your words.
+I will still offer the options for the readers to select other sectors of their interest.
+In this way, i can still have all the industries (otherwise, you would always wonder about other sectors), I can make the graph less messy (by default), and I can highlight the main message.

 ## Many paths to recovery (my own takeaways)